touilleMan/godot-python/README.rst

 Godot-Python build system is heavily based on Python (mainly Scons, Cython and Jinja2).
-Hence we have to create a Python virtual env to install all those dependencies without clashing with your global Python configuration.
+Hence we have to create a Python virtual env to install all those dependencies without clashing with your global Python configuration:

 .. code-block:: bash